MIDL-Conference/midl-website-2023/pages/program.md

 * Expansion Microscopy Imaging Isotropic Restoration by Unsupervised Deep Learning
 * Applying spatial attention-based autoencoder learning of latent representation for unsupervised characterization of tumor microenvironment
 * Bias Field Correction in MRI with Hampel Noise Denoising Diffusion Probabilistic Model
-* Artificial Intelligence and Radiologists at Prostate Cancer Detection in MRI ‚Äî The PI-CAI Challenge
+* Artificial Intelligence and Radiologists at Prostate Cancer Detection in MRI - The PI-CAI Challenge
 * TSNet: Integrating Dental Position Prior and Symptoms for Tooth Segmentation from CBCT Images [% / %]